Travel.State.Gov >

 Scams: See the Department of State page for information on scams.

-State of Exception: Honduras is under a long-standing “State of Exception”.
-There may be restrictions on freedom of movement and other rights under this State of Exception.
-Monitor local media for updates and information on restrictions in specific neighborhoods.
+State of Exception: In December 2022, the Government of Honduras declared a “State of Exception.”
+There may be restrictions on freedom of movement and other rights under this State of Exception in 17 of the 18 Departments in Honduras.
+Monitor local media for updates and information on restrictions in specific cities and neighborhoods.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 It is important for all U.S. citizens in Honduras to be aware that Honduran legal procedures and traditions differ greatly from those to which most Americans are accustomed.